 If you or a loved one was in a collision on United States Route 23, Interstate 85, State Route 140, or another road in Norcross, our Georgia personal injury firm can fight for you.
 Our Norcross motorcycle accident lawyers can seek financial compensation with an insurance claim or lawsuit.

 What Should I Do After a Motorcycle Accident?

 Initially, we recommend that you collect information.
 Accidents can be confusing, but you should gather as much evidence as you can.
-Look around for any witnesses on the scene of your motorcycle accident.
+Look around for any witnesses at the scene of your motorcycle accident.
 Make sure that you get their numbers and names.
-It’s ok if you can’t get all of this information, but it makes the process faster if you can.
+It’s ok if you can’t get all of this information, but it makes the claims process faster if you can.

 For a free legal consultation with a motorcycle accidents lawyer serving Norcross, call (404) 888-8888

-- Distracted Driving
+- Distracted driving

 - Other vehicles ignoring motorcycles on the road

 - Drivers under the influence of drugs or alcohol

 - Failure to obey traffic lights and signs

 - Failure to yield